ucdavisdatalab/workshop_ocr_python/chapters/01_ocr-basics.md

 pytesseract.image_to_string(simple_img)
 ```

 This returns just a string of all the text detected in the image.
+Notice that
+the returned text contains alphabetical characters, digits, and escape
+characters such as `\n` which represents a newline.
+The entire text has been
+concatenated into a single python string, aggregating all the lines, and words
+detected on the page by tesseract.

+This is the simplest way to extract the text from an image, when invoked
+without additional parameters, the `image_to_string` function uses the default
+usage options of tesseract.

 ### Language Specification

 By default, tesseract uses its english training data.
 This can lead to very
 poor results if there are non english characters in the image.
 This is
 especially true if the image contains text that doesn't use a latin alphabet.
+Lets look at an example using an image containing French text, and another image
+containing Korean text.
+As before, we will be invoking the function without
+any additional parameters:

 ```{code-cell}
 pytesseract.image_to_string(fr_img)